-3.4.1 Interview
+3.5.1 Interview.

-Mason and Bramble (1997) an interview can be defined as a verbal discussion conducted by one person with another for the purpose of obtaining information.
-The interview method of data collection is quite flexible and can be easily to a variety of situations.
-The main reason for the flexibility of the method is the presence of the interviewer, who can explore responses of the person being interviewed, ask additional questions to clarify points, and general tailor the interview to the situation.
+Mason and Bramble (1997), an interview can be defined as a verbal discussion conducted by one person with another for the purpose of obtaining information.
+The interview method of data collection is quite flexible and can easily be used to a variety of situations.
+The main reason for the flexibility of the method is the presence of the interviewer, who can explore responses of the person being interviewed, ask additional questions and to clarify points.
 In this study interview schedules were administered through face to face.

 Data for this study were collected by conducting interview.
 Interview guide was used with a set of questions which were used be mostly unstructured.
-This enabled respondents to express themselves in depth on leadership styles practices that have been selected head teachers of schools in Kalongo sub-county Nakasongola district.
-The researcher used unstructured interview to school heads to search direct views, opinions and more information about leadership practices and their effects on teachers' performance in Kalongo sub-county Nakasongola district.
+This enabled respondents to express themselves in depth on leadership styles practices that have been selected by head teachers of schools in Nambale sub-county Iganga district.
+The researcher used unstructured interview to school heads to search direct views, opinions and more information about leadership practices and their effects on teachers' performance in Nambale sub-county Iganga district.

 Interview also was administered to school head teachers to gather information if they their influence on teachers' performance.
 The interview enabled the researcher to collect information that reported about head teachers of schools in involving teachers in decision making process in the schools they are leading.
-The researcher asked school head teachers about their relationship with teachers together with involvement of teachers in day to day leadership of their schools and impact to teachers' performance.
+The researcher asked school head teachers about their relationship with teachers together with involvement of teachers in day today leadership of their schools and impact to teachers' performance.

-3.4.2 Documentary Review
+3.5.2 Observational schedules